-All students enrolling in courses numbered 100 and above (unless otherwise exempted) must demonstrate proficiency in reading by scoring at least 70 on the COMPASS reading placement assessment, scoring at least 17 on the ACT reading assessment, or at least 400 on the SAT critical reading assessment.
-Students scoring below these levels will be required to complete ENG 083 before enrolling in collegelevel courses.
+All students enrolling in any course on the General Education Course list or any course that has designated the prerequisite of Reading Proficiency must demonstrate proficiency in reading by scoring at least 70 on the COMPASS reading placement assessment, scoring at least 17 on the ACT reading assessment, or at least 400 on the SAT critical reading assessment.
+Students scoring below these levels will be required to complete ENG 083 before enrolling in these courses.
 It is strongly recommended that students enroll in ENG 140 if they score between 70 and 84 on the COMPASS reading placement assessment.